 Since the Tatars' massive deportation in 1944, much of their traditional Crimean lifestyle has been lost.
-They have undergone an intense process of assimilation into Russian culture.
+They have undergone an intense process of assimilation into other cultures.
 The older people have maintained a strong sense of ethnic identity.
-However, it has been extremely difficult for them to pass that identity on to their children.
+However, it has been extremely difficult for them to pass that identity on to their children in Moldova.

 |People Name General||Tatar, Crimean|

 |Population all Countries||610,000|

 |Frontier People Group||Yes|

 |Alternate Names||Crimean Turk; Crimean Turkish; Krymchak; Nogai; Nogay Tatar; Tartar; Tatar|

 |Primary Language||Crimean Tatar|

 Primary Language: Crimean Tatar